Orff-Schulwerk Teacher Education Course

 - Non-credit Continuing Education Units (6.0 CEUs) Est. Program Fee & parking pass: $740

-This course offer 3 semester hours of academic credit each at the undergraduate or graduate levels.
+This course offers 3 semester hours of academic credit each at the undergraduate or graduate levels.
 All those who are not current FSU students and who are registering for academic credit must complete the FSU Special Student Form before the start of the course.
 This form is available on the Center for Academic & Professional Development website: learningforlife.fsu.edu (select Academic Credit, then Credit Registration).
 Teachers wishing in-service hours should bring the necessary forms from their schools/districts at the time of the course.
 Non-credit students may receive 6.0 Continuing Education Units (CEUs) for the course.

 Since space is limited, please complete your registration by June 21st; registrations will be accepted on a space-available basis.
 Registration confirmations and course information will be sent to you on receipt of your registration request form and course payment.
 Unfortunately, cancellation refund requests will not be accepted after June 28, 2017.